 The most southerly dark sky site in Ontario

-Located 30 minutes north of Napanee, the L&A County Dark Sky Viewing Area is the most southerly point in Ontario that offers a night sky experience very similar to what was available more than 100 years ago.
+Located at 7980 County Road 41, (37 kilometres north of Napanee) the L&A County Dark Sky Viewing Area is the most southerly point in Ontario that offers a night sky experience very similar to what was available more than 100 years ago.

 Location & Directions

 N 44° 33’32.92 W 77° 06’59.61

 - Head NORTH along County Road 41 for 37 kilometres.

 - You will pass through the communities of Selby, Roblin and Erinsville.

 - The L&A Dark Sky Viewing Area will be on your LEFT, just before the entrance to the Sheffield Conservation Area.